 After 2001, institutional funding was higher than specific-purpose funding.
 In the past, the R&D Council strove to reduce the differences between them.
 Specific-purpose funding tends to be awarded on the basis of competition, whereas institutional funding is in fact often granted automatically, once the beneficiary meets certain basic conditions.
-However, the data gathered after 2010 are not directly comparable with those from the previous years.
-This is due to changes in R&D funding (e.g. the funding for specific academic research used to be reported as institutional funding until 2009, whereas from 2010 it has been classified as specific-purpose funding).
 2014 was the first year when the amount of specific-purpose funding exceeded the institutional funding.
-The institutional and specific-purpose funding have been equal in recent years.
+Since 2020, the institutional component of the funding has increased, mainly as a result of the research aid from NSP programmes.